 The gc\AcceptCall() function is used to send a SIP informational response message to the originating endpoint.
-This message will generally be either 180 Ringing or 183 Session Progress, but the Dialogic® Global Call API library permits any response code in the range 101-199 to be specified for accept call responses on a given board device.
+This message will generally be either 180 Ringing or 183 Session Progress, but the Dialogic® Global Call API library permits any response code in the range 101-199 to be specified for accept call responses on a given board device or on a per call level.
 (The 100 Trying response code is not permitted because it is already mapped to the gc\CallAck() function and GCEV\PROCEEDING event.)
 If the application does not specify a particular response code for call accept messages, 180 Ringing is used by default.

-To set the SIP response code, the application calls gc\SetConfigData() for a board device with the following parameter:
+To set the SIP response code, the application invokes gc\SetConfigData() for a board device or gc\SetUserInfo() for a given call with the following parameter: